Michaelxavierd/BYOA-Tweet-Generator/README.md

 1. Add in another AI API
 2. Add a way to upload audio files to have them transcribed
-3. Click to tweet or to schedule a tweet from the output
+3. Click to tweet or to schedule a tweet from the output # BYOA-Tweet-Generator